camilodoa/deig/README.md

 to copy the repo locally.

-If you want to add something to git, you do:
+If you want to push your changes to GitHub, you do:

 ```bash
 git add .